gavanduffy/rdebrid-ui/README.md

 ## Features

-- **Modern Interface**: A clean and modern interface for Real-Debrid.
+- **Modern Interface**: A clean and modern interface for Real Debrid.
 - SPA (Single Page Application): The app is a single page application, which means it's fast and responsive.
 - **Bulk Delete**: Easily delete multiple items at once.
 - **Torrent Availability Checking**: Check the availability of magnet before adding torrent.